gorilla-devs/ToS-Privacy/privacy-statement.md

 - your GORILLADEVS account or marketing subscription is active
 - to provide you with services or support that you have requested
 - to comply with applicable laws, including for tax and audit purposes
-- to enforce GORILLADEVS ’s rights, including litigation and debt collection
+- to enforce GORILLADEVS 's rights, including litigation and debt collection
+- **Hashed emails:** We stop sharing hashed emails immediately upon opt-out or account deletion.
+Hashed emails previously shared with Overwolf Ltd. and their vendors and partners are retained according to their respective data retention policies.

 6. **Does GORILLADEVS sell personal data?**